 Why?
 Because the Slice Tool doesn’t allow you to create freehand cuts and doesn’t edit anchor points.
 Actually, it only makes rectangular sections on a page.

 The Slice tool is used for separating parts of the elements on a web page and you can save the slices as individual images.
-For example, you’ve put together everything on an artboard, but you want to save the logo and icons separately, this is when the Slice Tool comes in handy.
+For example, if you’ve put together everything on an artboard, but want to save the logo and icons separately, this is when the Slice Tool comes in handy.

 In this tutorial, you’ll learn how to separate objects on a page using the Slice Tool and how to save/export individual slices in Adobe Illustrator.